Security Deposit Interest Calculator

 Practical Tips

 • Check your state's security deposit statute — many require interest payments that landlords ignore.
+Document your comparisons in a spreadsheet with dates and sources, as having all options laid out side-by-side makes the final decision more objective and defensible.

 • States requiring deposit interest include Illinois, Maryland, Massachusetts, New Jersey, New York, Connecticut, and others.
+Make reductions incrementally and measure the effect of each change independently, as overcorrecting in one area can create unexpected problems in related areas.

 • Document everything with photos at move-in and move-out to protect your full deposit.
+Taking the time to follow this guidance produces measurably better results and prevents common pitfalls that lead to wasted time, materials, and money.

 • Some states require landlords to provide an itemized statement within 14-30 days of move-out.
+Experienced professionals consistently cite this as one of the most important practices that separates successful outcomes from costly failures in this field.

 • If your landlord fails to return the deposit on time, many states allow you to recover 2-3x the deposit amount in court.
+Planning ahead with a realistic timeline prevents rushed decisions and allows you to take advantage of seasonal pricing, bulk discounts, and preferred contractor availability.

 Frequently Asked Questions